 At Wembley, Gregg parried the ball upwards and turned to catch it.
 Lofthouse shoulder charged Gregg and ball into the back of the net.
 Goal!

 1958 may be a long time ago but the whole point of being a football supporter is to live with the fabric of “your club”.
-Not shout and scream on Twitter as some idiot “fans” do about their own players (occasionally causing actual mental harm – witness the recent football boycott of all social media) but to be “Albion til I die” or “Millwall til I die” or, like famous jockey Hayley Turner, totally devoted to her local club Notts County.
-Nottingham Forest may be the “great” team of that city, having won back-to-back European Cups (now called Champions League), but Notts County is the oldest professional football club in the world, founded in 1862 – 3 yers before Forest.
+Not shout and scream on Twitter as some idiot so-called “fans” do about their own players (occasionally causing actual mental harm – witness the recent football boycott of all social media) but to be “Albion til I die” or “Millwall til I die” or, like famous jockey Hayley Turner, totally devoted to her local club Notts County (which has a Spion Kop).
+Nottingham Forest may be the great team of that city, having won back-to-back European Cups (now called Champions League), but Notts County is the oldest professional football club in the world, founded in 1862 – 3 years before Forest.
 Nottinghamshire Hayley would know that!

 For me, sitting in the stands at one London club or another much later in the ’90s with a big “ManU” fan (my daughter going through a phase), the Red Devils were Schmeichel flinging it wide to Kanchelskis who would beat one then pass to Mark Hughes.
 “Sparky” would hold it against massive pressure until slipping it perhaps to Brian McClair to go through, often taking the return and burning the netting with his shot.